 Agatha looked up at Alicio.
 “You said, you have a way to keep us safe.
 Somewhere we won’t have to run anymore?”

 “Yes, we have a place and a plan.
 We are building two safe villages as we speak.
-One is on the edge of the River Valley and the other in the forest of the Great Surrounding,” said Alicio.
+One is on the edge of the River Valley, and the other in the forest of the Great Surrounding,” said Alicio.

 “Yes, of course I remember them.
 They were trusted friends to me back in Aurumist.
 So, would I and my children live in the forest village then?
-You will want to be near us won’t you, Alicio?” said Agatha looking at the man who was her protector in the palace.
+You will want to be near us won’t you, Alicio?” asked Agatha looking at the man who was her protector in the palace.

 Alicio and Brien shared a look before Alicio started speaking.
 “Your majesty, I do want you close to me, and I was thinking the forest village is the perfect place for you.
 We have to keep you hidden from outsiders the best we can, so we will have to clever about this.
 Our number one priority is keeping you and your children safe.”